joshuadavidnelson/archived-post-status/readme.txt

 == Changelog ==

+= 0.3.10 =
+- Test & update support for WP 6.5.4
+- Increase minimum supported php to 8.1, as 8.0 is end of life.
+- Increase minimum WordPress version to 5.9, to align with the PHP version.

 = 0.3.9.1 - January 19, 2024 =
 - Fixing version numbers in files, missing from 0.3.9 release.